storyfeet/gobble/readme.md

 ## Changelog:

+### v 0.6.1
+* Put back the 'longer' method on ParseErr so that Or wouldn't give crazy long errors

 ### v 0.6.0
 * Updated Error to contain &strs for the Found part of the result;
   This change is technically breaking, but I do not expect it to break any real code.